Our team members are trained as:

 Halley King

-Halley is a Los Angeles based Associate Therapist (AMFT 144004) and Associate Counselor (APCC 14537) passionate for working with children, teens and their families.
+Halley is a Los Angeles based Associate Therapist (AMFT 144004) and Associate Counselor (APCC 14537) passionate about working with children, teens and their families.
 Originally from Texas, Halley pursued a B.A. in Business with an emphasis in Entrepreneurship from the University of North Texas.
 She went on to receive an M.A. in Clinical Psychology from Pepperdine University, graduating summa cum laude.

 During her graduate training, Halley worked with children and teens affected by domestic violence.
 She continued to expand her experience working in pediatric residential programs, schools for children with disabilities, and teen violence support groups.
 These environments shaped her adaptable and compassionate approach across diverse client needs and environments.